sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 ### UI

 This part was straightforward.
 As mentioned above, I used Leaflet, which is the go-to web UI framework for OpenStreetMap.
 It's extensible and worked well for me.
-I also used a plugin called [Leaflet-Search](https://github.com/stefanocudini/leaflet-search) that I was able to connect to the simple Python based backend and query the sqlite database.
+I also used a plugin called [Leaflet-Search](https://github.com/stefanocudini/leaflet-search) that I was able to connect to the simple Python based backend and query the SQLite database.

 ### So, in a nutshell...